mdtspramanik/book-notes/README.md

 # book-notes

-A book notes web app developed with Express.js, EJS, PostgreSQL, CSS, and Quill.js.
+A book notes web app developed with Express.js, EJS, PostgreSQL, CSS, Quill.js, and Open Library Covers API.

 ## How the Website Looks